spatie/laravel-collection-macros/README.md

 ### `chunkBy`

 Chunks the values from a collection into groups as long the given callback is true.
+If the optional parameter `$preserveKeys` as `true` is passed, it will preserve the original keys.

 ```php
 collect(['A', 'A', 'B', 'A'])->chunkBy(function($item) {